eshaz/icecast-metadata-js/src/icecast-metadata-js/README.md

 ### Usage

-1. To use `IcecastMetadataQueue`, create a new instance with the `Icy-Br` header from the Icecast response representing the bitrate of your stream as well as the optional `onMetadataUpdate` callback.
+1. To use `IcecastMetadataQueue`, create a new instance with the `Icy-Br` header from the Icecast response representing the bitrate of your stream as well as the optional `onMetadataUpdate` and `onMetadataEnqueue` callback.

    *Note: The GET request to the Icecast server must contain a `Icy-Metadata: 1` header to    enable metadata.*